aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 The authorization server SHOULD fetch the document indicated by the `client_id` to retrieve the client registration information.

+## Client Metadata

+The client metadata document URL is a JSON document containing the metadata of the client.
+The client metadata values are the values defined in OAuth Dynamic Client Registration ({{RFC7591}}) section 2.

 ## Metadata Discovery Errors